AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 *Figure 1.
 Three-layer ecosystem framework for AI-enhanced software engineering education and professional practice.* [Download full PDF](THREE-LAYERS.pdf)

 ---

+Layer 3 of the ecosystem framework focuses on cross-role interactions between teachers, students, and developers.
+Each relationship (Teacher–Student, Student–Developer, Teacher–Developer) is defined by a set of verbs that serve as operational indicators.
+These verbs can be used in rubrics, tick-box evaluations, or advisory reviews to measure the effectiveness of AI-enhanced teaching, learning, and professional practice.

+---

 ## 1. Work-Integrated Learning (WIL) Use Scenario (Student ↔ Developer)
 Work-Integrated Learning (WIL) provides a practical domain for applying the three-layer ecosystem framework.
 In this setting, students engage in authentic tasks that resemble professional workflows, while developers or mentors evaluate and support their performance.

 The evaluation focuses on **Layer 3 interactions** between students and developers.
 Each verb (e.g., *Apply, Demonstrate, Reflect, Iterate, Show, Evaluate, Guide, Foster*) serves as an observable indicator of how GenAI is used and scaffolded.
-These verbs can be operationalized into **tick-box, Likert scale, or rubric-style assessments** for both students and developers, ensuring that AI-enhanced learning outcomes are measurable and aligned with workplace expectations.

 ---